develop-me/bootcamp--setup/mac.md

 1. Navigate to your week5 Coding Fellowship folder, e.g. `cd coding-fellowship/week5`
 1. type `git clone git@github.com:scotch-io/scotch-box.git`
-1. navigate into the new directory with `scotch-box`
+1. navigate into the new directory with `cd scotch-box`
 1. Windows only: edit `Vagrantfile` and remove this line: `config.vm.hostname = "scotchbox"`
 1. type `vagrant up`
 1. when completed visit [192.168.33.10](http://192.168.33.10/)